szabgab/rust.code-maven.com/books/rust-async/src/rust/async/hello-world.md

 Let's see the standard "Hello World!" example using async.

+Just remember, in this example, although we have the async code it does not actually do anything asynchronous.
+It only shows the basic syntax, the basic mechanism.

 First we create a new crate called demo and change to its directory.

 ```